microchip-pic-avr-examples/pic18f47q84-can-fd-basic-operation/readme.md

 ```
 ## Operation

-On Power up, the code will periodically transmit messages with an ID of xxx and data of xxx every 1 second.
+On Power up, the code will periodically transmit messages with an ID of 0x100 and 8 bytes of data every 1 second.
 <img src="images/CANPeriod.png" alt="CAN Periodic Transmission"/>

 Sending a message with an ID of 0x111 will cause the device to respond with an echo frame with an ID of 0x222 and identical data frames
 <img src="images/CANEcho.png" alt="CAN Echo Transmission"/>

 Sending a message with an ID of 0x585 will cause the device to divide the value of the first data byte by 32, then use that result to determine which of the data bytes to display.
 It will then display the 4 least significant bits of that data byte on the LEDs on the Curiosity Board
 <img src="images/CANActivities.png" alt="CAN Activities"/>

 ## Summary

 This Demo gives basic examples of using MCC to perform CAN FD bit rate setup, message transmission, and message reception with both filtering and interrupt-driven responses.